wung-s/doc.sitespeed.io/faq/index.md

 $ sitespeed.io -u http://mysite.com -d 0
 ~~~

-## Can I use sitespeed on Windows?
+## Can I use sitespeed.io on Windows?
 Yes we hope it will work!
-We don't have any continous integration setup for Windows, so it is hard for us to test that it really work.
+We don't have any continous integration setup for Windows, so it is hard for us to test that it really works.